Palm Coast · Flagler County Housing Data

 How this data is built.

-This page refreshes quarterly.
-For broader Northeast Florida 6-county market data, see the monthly Housing Pulse report.
+This page refreshes county KPIs twice daily and Zillow KPIs monthly.
 For Jacksonville MSA detail, see Jacksonville housing market data.
 For the next coastal market north, see St. Augustine housing market data.
+For the next coastal market south, see Daytona Beach housing market data.

 Buying or selling in Palm Coast?